Saturdays, January 13, 2018 11am - 5pm and January 20, 2018 11am - 2pm

 Over the years we have had many discussions with customers and colleagues about the ways in which apprentices mastered certain woodworking skills.
 As some of you might already know, we are firm believers in practice.
 Most of woodworking isn't some magic formula; it's about learning decent hand skills and practicing them.
 With this in mind, we are offering Mastering Dovetailing, a limited-enrollment class with both class instruction and daily practice at home.
 The class will meet on three consecutive Tuesday nights or on a full day one Saturday and half day the following Saturday.

-Students will learn how to grind and sharpen their chisels.
-Saw straight consistently and accurately lay out important projects.
+Students will learn how to saw straight consistently and accurately lay out important projects.
 The home assignment will entail cutting a dovetail a day, putting into regular practice this woodworking essential.
 Students' progress will be evaluated on the follow-up sessions, with areas for improvement noted.
 If anyone runs into trouble during their daily dovetailing, they are welcome to confer with Joel via Skype to get them back on the right track.

 Tools needed for the class and home practice: